-This Environment and Liveability Strategy, along with the Regional Economic Development Strategy and the Community Strategy, form the three long-term strategic policy positions of the Council and work together to inform corporate and operational planning and delivery of our vision as Australia's most sustainable region - Healthy.
+This Environment and Liveability Strategy, along with the Regional Economic Development Strategy and the Community Strategy, form the three long-term strategic policy positions of the council and work together to inform corporate and operational planning and delivery of our vision as Australia's most sustainable region - Healthy.
 Smart.
 Creative.
+Refer to Figure 5 and Figure 7.